Maritime Accident Lawyer in Houston TX

 What Should I Do After a Workplace Accident?

-To protect your health and your rights, you should take the following steps after a workplace accident:
+To protect your health and your rights, you should take the following steps after a maritime workplace accident:

 • Seek medical attention immediately.